tardate/LittleArduinoProjects/README.md

 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.

-Projects are often inspired by things found wild on the net, or ideas from the many great electronics and scale modelling podcasts and YouTube channels.
+Projects are often inspired by things found wild on the net, or ideas from the many great [electronics podcasts and YouTube channels](./notebook/).
 Feel free to borrow liberally, and if you spot any issues do let me know (or send a PR!).
 See the individual projects for credits where due.